Ecco the Dolphin (video game): Release

 In 2002, Sega's first attempt to enter the downloadable retail game content business occurred on the digital storefront RealONE Arcade.
 The first few titles released included Ecco the Dolphin, Columns III, and Shinobi III.
 These downloadable releases came in one-hour trial versions.

-Ecco the Dolphin was released in Europe and Australia for the Virtual Console on Nintendo's Wii console on December 8, 2006, for 800 Wii Points.
-It was released later in North America on November 28 for 800 Wii Points, and in Japan on December 2 for 600 Wii Points.
+Ecco the Dolphin was released in Europe and Australia for the Virtual Console on Nintendo's Wii console on December 8, 2006.
+It was released later in North America on November 28, and in Japan on December 2.
 Ecco the Dolphin was released on the Xbox Live Arcade on August 15, 2007, for the Xbox 360.
 Ecco the Dolphin is part of Sonic's Ultimate Genesis Collection for Xbox 360 and PlayStation 3, along with its sequel.

 3D Ecco the Dolphin is a port of the game for the Nintendo 3DS as part of Sega's 3D Classics line.
 Along with stereoscopic 3D graphics and the option to choose between Japanese and international versions of the game, the port also adds 'Super Dolphin Mode', which decreases the difficulty by giving players invincibility and unlimited oxygen.
 The game was released for the Nintendo eShop in Japan on June 26 and in North America and Europe on December 12, 2013.

-Ecco the Dolphin is one of the games included on both Sega Genesis Mini consoles (with the Megadrive/Genesis cartridge version being on the first mini and the Sega CD version being on the second mini).
+Ecco the Dolphin is one of the games included on both Sega Genesis Mini consoles (with the Mega Drive/Genesis cartridge version being on the first mini and the Sega CD version being on the second mini).
 In 1996, a soundtrack album combining music from both Ecco the Dolphin and Ecco: The Tides of Time was released, under the title Ecco: Songs of Time.

+Multiple versions of Ecco the Dolphin are planned for re-release via the forthcoming Ecco the Dolphin: Complete compilation.

 Reception

 The Sega Mega Drive version became a bestseller.
 It sold over 570,000 copies worldwide.
 A reviewer for Next Generation called the PC release "little more than a conversion from the yesteryears of the 16-bit Sega Genesis.
 Except for a few video cut-scenes, there is little attempt to make this game look or play better for the PC".
 He nonetheless praised the game not only for its novel concept and responsive controls, but also "its smooth graphics".

 Mega placed the game at No. 24 in their Top Mega Drive Games of All Time.
 Complex ranked Ecco the Dolphin number 44 in their "The Best 100 Sega Genesis Games".
 They called the game: "the most soothing puzzle-action game available on the Genesis."
-In 1995, Flux ranked the Sega CD version 100th on their Top 100 Video Games, they praised the game's atmosphere, eerie music, sad dolphin song and the rich underwater look, concluding: "Proof that you don’t need explosions, fatalities or a celebrity endorsement to make a great game."
+In 1995, Flux ranked the Sega CD version 100th on their Top 100 Video Games, they praised the game's atmosphere, eerie music, sad dolphin song and the rich underwater look, concluding: "Proof that you don't need explosions, fatalities or a celebrity endorsement to make a great game."